roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Back up and restore applications in Kubernetes clusters.md

 Container Service for Kubernetes \(ACK\) integrates the open source tool Velero that allows you to back up and restore applications.
 ACK allows you to back up and restore applications and volumes in Kubernetes clusters and registered clusters.
 You can create and restore backups in the same cluster, or create backups in one cluster and restore backups to another cluster.
 This topic describes how to back up and restore application in Kubernetes clusters.
 This protects your applications from service interruption and data corruption.

 -   This feature is in public preview.
-To use this feature, [Submit a ticket](https://selfservice.console.aliyun.com/ticket/createIndex)[Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm)Submit a ticket to be included in the whitelist.
+To use this feature, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to be included in the whitelist.
 -   A Kubernetes cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md) or [Register an external Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Multi-cloud and hybrid cloud management/Register an external Kubernetes cluster.md).

     **Note:** Make sure that the version of your Kubernetes cluster is 1.10 or later.
 Otherwise, this feature may not function as expected.